ROCm/TransformerEngine/README.rst

 ==================
 .. overview-begin-marker-do-not-remove

-Transformer Engine (TE) is a library for accelerating Transformer models on AMD GPUs, including using 8-bit floating point (FP8) precision on Hopper GPUs, to provide better performance with lower memory utilization in both training and inference.
+Transformer Engine (TE) is a library for accelerating Transformer models on NVIDIA GPUs, including using 8-bit floating point (FP8) precision on Hopper GPUs, to provide better performance with lower memory utilization in both training and inference.
 TE provides a collection of highly optimized building blocks for popular Transformer architectures and an automatic mixed precision-like API that